HanselWilfred/WeatherWise-Hansel-Wilfred/README.md

 ## ⚠️ Limitations

 - 5-day summary for simplicity
-- PIN/ZIP geocoding is best-effort (some codes may not resolve perfectly)
+- PIN/ZIP geocoding is best effort
 - Keyword-based NLP (not a full language model)
+- It is not GUI based
+- Needs Internet to work on the code

 ---